 Codesharing is a concept that is whispered in a low tone around the office, is being shouted loud by tools producers, and is simply misunderstood by the great part of us, IT folks.

 Management people wish every single line of code to be shared and 100% reusable, they see only one single fact: less code means fewer costs.

-Product Owners and Scrum Masters have big troubles in understanding why to put time in code sharing practices, their way of thinking is: better done than perfect.
+Product Owners and Scrum Masters have big troubles in understanding why to put the time in code sharing practices, their way of thinking is: better done than perfect.

 Developers… where do I start?

 Oh yes, all we want is just to code and create amazing apps!

 This is the story about how my team faced the challenge to improve code sharing among the company with the great objective to improve code quality, reduce time to market and create happier developers.

 I work in a service company whose core business is mobile web applications development.